-MCB USD Short Duration Fund Ltd ("the Fund") was incorporated in December 2022 and has been authorised in June 2023 by the Financial Services Commission to operate as Collective Investment Scheme under Section 97 of the Securities Act 2005 and as an Expert Fund under Regulation 79 of the Securities (Collective Investment Schemes and Closed-end Funds) Regulations 2008.
+MCB USD Short Duration Fund Ltd ("the Fund") was incorporated in Mauritius under the Mauritius Companies Act 2001 on December 2022 and has been authorised in June 2023 by the Financial Services Commission (the "FSC") to operate as Collective Investment Scheme under Section 97 of the Securities Act 2005 and as an Expert Fund under Regulation 79 of the Securities (Collective Investment Schemes and Closed-end Funds) Regulations 2008.
 The investment objective of the Fund is to achieve a risk-return profile consistent with conservative investment strategies by investing primarily in USD-denominated fixed income securities.